Statesboro, GA • Bulloch County

 What is the best gravel for red clay soil in Georgia?

 For driveways on red clay soil in southeast Georgia, crusher run (also called ABC stone or dense-graded aggregate) is the best base material.
-Red clay expands when wet and shrinks when dry, which causes gravel driveways to shift and develop ruts over time.
+Red clay expands when wet and shrinks when dry, which causes gravel driveways to shift and develop ruts.
 Crusher run compacts tightly and resists movement better than loose stone on clay subgrades.
-A proper installation on red clay soil uses a 4-to-6-inch compacted crusher run base, optionally with geotextile fabric beneath the base layer to prevent clay intrusion and improve long-term stability.
+A proper installation uses a 4-to-6-inch compacted crusher run base, optionally with geotextile fabric beneath to prevent clay intrusion and improve long-term stability.
 Surface gravel of #57 stone or similar is then applied on top.
-Driveways built on clay without adequate base preparation require significantly more frequent maintenance.

 Do I need to clear land before installing a gravel driveway?

 Yes — for any new gravel driveway path that runs through wooded or overgrown land, site clearing must be completed before driveway installation can begin.
 This includes removing trees, brush, stumps, and roots from the driveway footprint.
-Stumps left in the ground beneath a driveway base will rot over time and cause the surface to sink.
-Once the path is cleared, land grading is performed to establish the proper subgrade before base gravel is applied.
+Stumps left beneath a driveway base will rot over time and cause the surface to sink.
+Once the path is cleared, land grading establishes the proper subgrade before base gravel is applied.
 For properties requiring land clearing before driveway work, Statesboro Land Clearing handles site clearing throughout Bulloch County and frequently coordinates with our crews on new property development projects.

 Is a gravel driveway cheaper than asphalt?

-Yes — gravel driveways are significantly less expensive than asphalt both for initial installation and long-term maintenance in Bulloch County, Georgia.
-A new gravel driveway installation typically costs between $8 to $18 per linear foot installed, while asphalt paving commonly runs $15 to $30 per linear foot or more depending on thickness and subgrade requirements.
-For rural southeast Georgia driveways in the 300-to-800-foot range, the installed cost difference is substantial.
-Gravel also has a lower repair cost — gravel potholes and ruts can be fixed by adding and regrading material, while asphalt repairs require specialized patching equipment.
+Yes — gravel driveways are significantly less expensive than asphalt both for initial installation and long-term maintenance.
+A new gravel driveway installation in Bulloch County typically costs between $8 to $18 per linear foot installed, while asphalt paving commonly runs $15 to $30 per linear foot or more.
+For rural southeast Georgia driveways in the 300-to-800-foot range, the cost difference is substantial.
+Gravel potholes and ruts can be fixed by adding and regrading material, while asphalt repairs require specialized patching equipment.
 The trade-off is that gravel requires periodic regrading (typically every two to four years) and occasional top-up of surface material, while asphalt is lower-maintenance once installed.
 For long rural driveways and farm access roads, gravel is almost always the more practical and cost-effective choice.

 How do I fix drainage problems on a gravel driveway?

-Drainage problems on gravel driveways in Bulloch County, Georgia are usually caused by a flat or inverted crown, low spots that collect water, or inadequate drainage at the driveway edge.
-The standard fix is regrading to restore the crown — a slight peak at the center of the driveway that channels water toward both sides.
-For driveways with chronic edge erosion or washout, French drain installation or roadside ditching along the driveway edge is often needed.
+Drainage problems on gravel driveways are usually caused by a flat or inverted crown, low spots that collect water, or inadequate drainage at the driveway edge.
+The standard fix is regrading to restore the crown — a slight peak at the center that channels water toward both sides.
+For driveways with chronic edge erosion, French drain installation or roadside ditching is often needed.
 Standing water that pools in specific spots typically indicates a low spot in the subgrade; correcting this requires removing the surface gravel, re-grading the base, and reapplying material.
 Drainage issues left unaddressed accelerate base deterioration and increase long-term repair costs significantly.
-A site assessment will identify the specific drainage pattern and the most cost-effective correction.

 How do I maintain a gravel driveway to make it last longer?

-Gravel driveway maintenance in southeast Georgia typically includes three tasks: periodic regrading to restore the crown and level ruts (usually every two to four years depending on traffic and weather), spot repair of potholes and washouts as they develop, and occasional top-up of surface gravel as material migrates to the edges over time.
-After heavy rain events, inspect the driveway edges for erosion and check that drainage channels are clear.
+Gravel driveway maintenance in southeast Georgia includes three key tasks: periodic regrading to restore the crown and level ruts (usually every two to four years depending on traffic and weather), spot repair of potholes and washouts as they develop, and occasional top-up of surface gravel as material migrates to the edges.
+After heavy rain events, inspect edges for erosion and check that drainage channels are clear.
 Avoid driving on soft, saturated gravel — this is when the most surface damage occurs.
-Proactive maintenance is far less expensive than full restoration; a driveway that is regraded on schedule will typically last decades without requiring base reconstruction.
+Proactive maintenance is far less expensive than full restoration.

 Can gravel driveways be used for rural farm and agricultural access roads?

 Yes — gravel is the standard surface material for rural farm roads and agricultural access roads throughout Bulloch County and southeast Georgia.
-Farm roads typically use a heavier crusher run base (6 to 8 inches) to handle the weight of tractors, loaded trailers, and farm equipment.
+Farm roads typically use a heavier crusher run base (6 to 8 inches) to handle tractors, loaded trailers, and farm equipment.
 For access roads crossing soft or poorly drained areas, geotextile fabric beneath the base layer significantly improves long-term load-bearing performance.
 We size the driveway width and base depth to match the equipment that will use the road — farm access roads typically range from 12 to 16 feet wide, compared to a standard 10-to-12-foot residential driveway.
-Many rural Bulloch County property owners also use crusher run for equipment yards, hay barn approaches, and field access gates where a paved surface is impractical.

 What is involved in building a gravel driveway on a new property?

-New property driveway installation in Bulloch County, Georgia typically involves four stages: land clearing (if the path runs through wooded or brush-covered terrain), land grading to establish the subgrade profile and drainage slope, base gravel installation using compacted crusher run, and surface gravel application.
+New property driveway installation in Bulloch County typically involves four stages: land clearing (if the path runs through wooded or brush-covered terrain), land grading to establish the subgrade profile and drainage slope, base gravel installation using compacted crusher run, and surface gravel application.
 For properties being developed from raw land, clearing and grading must be completed before any gravel work begins.
 Depending on site conditions, geotextile fabric may be used beneath the base layer to stabilize soft or clay-heavy subgrades.
 A culvert pipe at the road entrance is usually required for proper drainage where the driveway crosses a roadside ditch.
-The full process — from raw land to finished driveway — is something we handle as a complete project, coordinating each phase from clearing through final surface gravel.
+The full process — from raw land to finished driveway — is handled as a complete project.

-Need a gravel driveway in Statesboro, GA or anywhere across Bulloch County?
-Statesboro Gravel serves the full county — from Statesboro proper to the rural communities across the region.
+Need a new driveway or repairs anywhere in Bulloch County?
+Statesboro Gravel covers the full county — from Statesboro proper to the surrounding rural communities.

 Statesboro Brooklet Register Portal Nevils